ms/buildtogether.tech/src/research.md

-by acting as documentation for a method's use---in particular, by forestalling questions about what's available and how to use it. [% b Gao2017 %] looked at how many bugs in JavaScript programs would have been caught if the code had been written in TypeScript (which <span i="type declaration!effectiveness at catching bugs">adds types</span>), and came up with a figure of 15%, which is either low (one in seven) or high (sales tax) depending on how you want to look at it.
+by acting as documentation for a method's use---in particular, by forestalling questions about what's available and how to use it. [% b Gao2017 %] looked at how many bugs in JavaScript programs would have been caught if the code had been written in TypeScript (which [% i "type declaration!effectiveness at catching bugs" %]adds types[% /i %]), and came up with a figure of 15%, which is either low (one in seven) or high (sales tax) depending on how you want to look at it.